A plate full of cannoli

 That / Who / Which

-The most commonly used relative pronoun in Italian is che, which can be translated as that, who, or which in English.
-Here are some examples:
+The most commonly used relative pronoun in Italian is che.
+It can refer to people, animals, or things and can be translated as that, who, or which in English.
+Unlike English, Italian uses the same word regardless of whether the pronoun refers to a person or an object.

 Ho mangiato del cibo che era molto buono.